 St. John the Evangelist Parish Grant

-In order to qualify for a parish grant, the family must be an active parishioner at St. John the Evangelist Parish who demonstrates financial need or has multiple children enrolled in the school, a discernible donation of time and talents in support of the parish, as well as regular attendance at Mass.
-The continuance of the award is contingent upon the continuance of active participation in the parish and payment in full of all prior year outstanding tuition.
-Please complete this form: Parish Tuition Grant Form and submit to Fr.
-Pete Literal by March 4, 2022.
+In order to qualify for a parish grant, the family must be an active parishioner at St. John the Evangelist Parish who demonstrates financial need, a discernible donation of time and talents in support of the parish, as well as regular attendance at Mass.
+The continuance of the award is contingent upon active participation in the parish and payment in full of all prior year outstanding tuition.
+Please complete a letter addressed to Father Pete Literal and submit with this application form attached.
+These forms should be submitted via mail or handed-in (hard copy) to Fr.
+Pete Literal by February 28, 2023.

 St. John the Evangelist School Grants

-These are awarded by St. John the Evangelist School and are available for families with multiple children and are based on the total number of children in a household incurring tuition expense.
-Additionally, school grants are available for single-child families with demonstrated financial need.
+These are awarded by St. John the Evangelist School, and are available for families with demonstrated financial need.

 Maryland BOOST Grant